anza-xyz/wallet-adapter/README.md

 ## Key features and benefits of wallet-adapter include:
-- Open Source and Anza Support: wallet-adapter is an open-source project actively supported by Solana Labs, ensuring continuous improvement and community-driven development.
+- Open Source and Anza Support: wallet-adapter is an open-source project actively supported by Anza, ensuring continuous improvement and community-driven development.
 - Multi-Wallet Support: With wallet-adapter, developers can effortlessly accommodate users utilizing various Solana wallets, eliminating the need to manage multiple integrations separately.
 - Customizable UI: wallet-adapter provides an off-the-shelf customizable user interface, enabling developers to tailor the wallet integration experience to align with the aesthetic and functional requirements of their dApps.
 - Anchor Integration: wallet-adapter seamlessly integrates with Anchor, a comprehensive development framework for building Solana dApps, offering enhanced functionality and compatibility.